 Some departments will allocate slots in the timetable.
 More often though, it is up to both of you, but it is good to try and meet them at least twice a term.
 Your department will tell you what is usually expected.
 It can be very beneficial to develop a good relationship with your tutor - keeping in touch via email between meetings is a good way to do this.

 What if I don't have a Personal Tutor?

 Don't worry if your department doesn't allocate you a tutor - there will be a Senior Tutor, programme manager or someone else in your department who can give you support.

-Most departments have a Senior Tutor whose job it is to oversee the personal and/or academic tutors.
-The Senior Tutor is the person to turn to for further advice or if your personal tutor is unavailable for any reason.
+Most departments have a Senior Tutor whose job it is to oversee the Personal Tutors.
+The Senior Tutor is the person to turn to for further advice or if your Personal Tutor is unavailable for any reason.

-You could always arrive a little early or make yourself an appointment.
-Alternatively, you could email your personal tutor to arrange a meeting.
+You could always arrive a little early or stay to talk after.
+Alternatively, you could email your Personal Tutor to arrange a meeting.

 If they cannot help or you feel uncomfortable talking to them about certain issues then they will be able to suggest who you might talk to.

-What if I have an issue I don't feel comfortable raising with my tutor?
+What if I have an issue I feel uncomfortable raising with my Personal Tutor?

-If you don’t want to discuss a particular issue with your tutor, you could contact the Senior Tutor in your Department.
+If you don’t want to discuss a particular issue with your Personal Tutor, you could contact the Senior Tutor in your department.

 There are also many other sources of support and advice at the College: